 Medela Swing – This pump is ideal for everyday use.
 It can be battery or mains powered, so you can use it at home or when you’re out and about.
 The two-phase suction technology aims to mimic a baby’s natural nursing rhythm, which helps to pump more milk in less time.

-Medela pump in style advanced breast pump with on the go tote – Medela is basically the Nike of the breast pump world.
+Medela pump in style advanced breast pump with on the go tote – Medela is the Nike of the breast pump world.
 This is a favorite of many moms and it’s got all the bells and whistles that go along with it.
-Medela is not only really efficient in pumping, but also doing so comfortably.
-It connects to an app which allows you to track all sorts of different things like session time and daily milk output.
-On top of all this it’s small, light, and has an easily rechargeable battery
+Medela is not only really efficient in pumping but also doing so comfortably.
+It connects to an app that allows you to track all sorts of different things like session time and daily milk output.
+On top of all this, it’s small, light, and has an easily rechargeable battery

 I hope this article has been helpful to you!
 I would love it if you leave a comment or share it!
 Thank you!